Sorry, you need to enable JavaScript to visit this website.

 All sponsors must provide a Self-Certification Statement that includes all your dependent children who will receive fee assistance.

-Army active duty and National Guard and Reservists on active duty must provide
+Army active duty and National Guard and Reservist on active duty must provide

 • Leave and Earnings Statement (LES) dated within the last 90 days, and